MidiCaps: A large-scale MIDI dataset with text captions: Related Work

-In the last three years, a number of models were released for automatic caption generation from music \textit{audio} files.
-One of the earlier models, released in 2021, is MusCaps\cite{manco2021muscaps}, which uses an architecture based on recurrent and convolutional layers as well as a multimodal encoder.
-Recent research includes the use of LLMs for captioning \cite{doh2023lp,melechovsky2023mustango,huang2023noise2music}.
-In \cite{huang2023noise2music}, they adopt a pseudo labeling approach to label a large training dataset.
-First, a large set of existing captions from other datasets is curated, then the MuLaN \cite{DBLP:conf/ismir/HuangJLGLE22} model, a joint music-text embedding model, is used to evaluate the distance between captions and unlabelled audio files.
-Then, the top caption candidates are selected based on their frequency, to ensure balance among all samples.
-In \cite{kuang2022music} the focus is on capturing the full sentiment of classical music recordings through text descriptions.
-To achieve their goal, they introduce a Group-Topology Preservation Loss to be used with their cross-modality translation model.
-A recent study by Doh et al. \cite{doh2023lp} targets pseudo labelling of audio data with the help of an LLM.
-They utilize the MusicCaps \cite{agostinelli2023musiclm} dataset as ground truth and instruct GPT-3.5 Turbo \cite{ouyang2022training} to generate full captions from these tags.
+In the last three years, several models were released for automatic caption generation from music \texttt{audio} files.
+One of the earlier models, MusCaps \cite{manco2021muscaps}, uses an architecture based on recurrent and convolutional layers as well as a multimodal encoder.
+Recent research includes the use of large language models (LLMs) for captioning \cite{doh2023lp,melechovsky2023mustango,huang2023noise2music}.
+In \cite{huang2023noise2music}, a pseudo labeling approach is used to label a large training dataset.
+First, existing captions from other datasets are curated, then the MuLaN \cite{DBLP:conf/ismir/HuangJLGLE22} model, a joint music-text embedding model, evaluates the distance between captions and unlabeled audio files.
+The top caption candidates are selected based on their frequency to ensure balance among all samples.
+In \cite{kuang2022music}, the focus is on capturing the full sentiment of classical music recordings through text descriptions, introducing a Group-Topology Preservation Loss to be used with their cross-modality translation model.
+A recent study by Doh et al. \cite{doh2023lp} targets pseudo labeling of audio data with the help of an LLM, utilizing the MusicCaps \cite{agostinelli2023musiclm} dataset as ground truth and instructing GPT-3.5 Turbo \cite{ouyang2022training} to generate full captions from these tags.